How To Communicate With A Man That Won’t Communicate

 - Tired-Sometimes, when your partner is tired he is not in the mood to talk.
 It’s not something you did or said, but it’s the mere fact that he is exhausted and may just need to sleep.

 - He Is Avoiding An Argument-Any topic that may lead to conflict your man may not want to discuss.
 He may deflect, ignore or become distracted so not to talk about an issue.
 Avoidance is not the best way to deal with a conflict, but some men might not want to talk because they are scared, worried or nervous it may lead to an argument.

 Try being patient about his lack of communication and give him space when he does not want to communicate.
 You can also try being supportive and understanding.
 Ask to schedule a better time to talk.
 Finding a time both of you are comfortable could be the answer to how to communicate with a man that won’t communicate.

-I’ve been counseling couples for over 10 years and find when a partner tries to provide space and is patient with the non communicative partner the partner really appreciates “not being on their back”.
+As a couples counselor for over 10 years, I find when a partner tries to provide space and is patient with the non-communicative partner the partner really appreciates it.
 Many partners describe when a partner is trying to get them to talk, follow them around, or texts them a hundred times a day, they feel like the “communicative” partner is on their back, and they feel trapped and backed against a wall.